classiuz/netse-api/README.md

 ⌚ Developing...

-## 📊 TEST
+## 📊 Test
-For testing you need to install [REST CLIENT](https://github.com/Huachao/vscode-restclient) extension on your Visual Studio Code.
-Then add a key to .env file
+For testing you need to install [REST Client](https://github.com/Huachao/vscode-restclient) extension on your Visual Studio Code.
+Then add an key to .env file

 ```ini
 # .env